 - DOUBLED OUR TEAM

-Our team includes more than 8 people right now, which means we’ve more than doubled our team in size this year.
+Our team includes more than 8 people right now, which means we’ve more than doubled our team’s size this year.

 Myriam and Nathalie have joined us as PLM Consultants, and we’ve lately welcomed Heather as our copywriter.
 This year, we also welcomed the very first man at Share PLM: Mario, our web and media designer.
-He’s done a great job to become a part of our “woman-centric” company.
+He’s done a great job at becoming a part of our “woman-centric” company.

 Doubling our team has been super exciting, but it’s also been challenging.
 In a knowledge-intensive business like ours, it takes time, care, and money to build the capabilities your people need.
 Especially when you don’t have good enough processes.